Acer japonicum: Cultivation

-Acer japonicum is frequently cultivated as an ornamental plant in temperate regions of Europe, North America, and elsewhere, though much less commonly than A. palmatum.
+Acer japonicum is frequently cultivated as an ornamental plant in temperate regions of Europe, North America, and elsewhere, though much less commonly than Acer palmatum.
 In cultivation, it is often only a shrubby tree with multiple trunks joining at ground-level.

-Its preferred growing conditions are similar to those of A. palmatum, but it is sometimes considered more tolerant of cold, especially compared to the more delicate cultivars of the latter.
+Its preferred growing conditions are similar to those of Acer palmatum, but it is sometimes considered more tolerant of cold, especially compared to the more delicate cultivars of the latter.

-Numerous cultivars have been selected, some of which have their own common names (e.g. "grape-leaf maple" for A. japonicum 'Vitifolium').
+Numerous cultivars have been selected, some of which have their own common names (e.g. "grape-leaf maple" for Acer japonicum 'Vitifolium').
 Other popular cultivars are 'Aconitifolium' ("downy Japanese maple") which has deeply incised leaves; and 'Green Cascade', with drooping to pendulous branches.
-All three cultivars have gained the Royal Horticultural Society’s Award of Garden Merit.
+All three cultivars have gained the Royal Horticultural Society's Award of Garden Merit.

-Because of their variation from the wild species, some cultivars are difficult to assign to species, and they have often been mis-labeled as cultivars of the other related species; notably 'Aureum' has commonly been cited as a cultivar of A. japonicum, but is actually derived from A. shirasawanum.
+Because of their variation from the wild species, some cultivars are difficult to assign to species, and they have often been mis-labeled as cultivars of the other related species; notably 'Aureum' has commonly been cited as a cultivar of Acer japonicum, but is actually derived from Acer shirasawanum.

 Cultivars of this maple are found in almost every maple collection including Esveld Aceretum (Boskoop, Netherlands) and the large Acer section of Arnold Arboretum (Boston, Massachusetts, USA).
 They are also common in more general collections of horticulture, such as Valley Gardens (Surrey, England).

 Similar species

-The closely related species Acer shirasawanum (Japanese, オオイタヤメイゲツ ooitayameigetsu) from southern Japan is sometimes included as a subspecies of A. japonicum.
+The closely related species Acer shirasawanum (Japanese, オオイタヤメイゲツ ooitayameigetsu) from southern Japan is sometimes included as a subspecies of Acer japonicum.
 It is distinct in its hairless shoots, and usually smaller leaves.
 Another related species, Acer sieboldianum (Japanese: コハウチワカエデ kohauchiwakaede), is best distinguished by its yellow (not red) flowers, and smooth bark even on old trees.
 It is more easily distinguished from Acer palmatum, as that species rarely has leaves with more than seven lobes.